drormanor/hello-world/README.md

 # hello-world
 This is my first repository
-I'm doing this verry early in the morning.
+I'm doing this very early in the morning.